Par railway station: Services

 Par is served by most of the Great Western Railway trains on the Cornish Main Line between Penzance and Plymouth with two trains per hour in each direction.
 Some trains run through to or from London Paddington station, including the Night Riviera overnight sleeping car service.
 Typical journey times by a through daytime train are around 50 minutes to Plymouth, 70 minutes to Penzance, and about 4 hours to Paddington.

 There are a limited number of CrossCountry trains providing a service to and from Bristol, Birmingham and stations in the north such as Manchester, Leeds and Edinburgh.

 The branch line to Newquay sees a mixture of self-contained services and ones that run through to Plymouth.
 On summer weekends most of the usual local services are withdrawn and replaced by a mixture of Great Western Railway trains from London Paddington, and CrossCountry trains from the North of England, all of which run non-stop from Par to the terminus.

 Signal box

 The signal box is located at the southern end of Platform 2 and opened in 1879.
 When it was first built it was less than half its current length.
 The original box only contained 26 levers, but the frame was replaced in 1913 when 57 more levers were added.
 A panel has since been added to control the section through to St Austell and Burngullow as far west as the now closed Probus and Ladock railway station.

 Signals controlled from Par carry the identification code 'PR'.

+The signal box and semaphore signals will be replaced during 2023-24 with new electric signals installed and controlled from Exeter.